No application fees through 2024 for certificates and degrees!

 Students will be able to enroll in 6 graduate credits (2 courses) per semester and complete their certificate in as little as 4 terms or 18 months.
 Other students, however, may take longer, as their work-life balance and schedule permit.
 Students have 9 terms or 3 years to complete the certificate.

 Ideally, students should begin the certificate in the fall with the following course sequence:

 If a student begins the certificate in the spring, the following course sequence is recommended:

 If a student begins the certificate in the summer, the follow course sequence is recommended:

 Yes.
 Students complete their courses online on a part-time basis while continuing to work, enabling them to balance work, education, and family while seeking to broaden their career opportunities.
 Course content and discussions are delivered online using both synchronous and asynchronous delivery formats, and emphasize student engagement, active participation, and relevant applications within their current health care practice settings.
 Learn more about online learning.

 Individuals must apply to and be offered admission to earn a certificate.
 A maximum of two courses that will count towards satisfying the requirements for the certificate may be taken at SCPS prior to admission.

 Students must earn a B- or better in all courses required for the certificate to be awarded.
 Should a grade fall below a B-, the student has the option of retaking the course in order to complete the requirements and be awarded the certificate.

-Yes, you are eligible to apply for admission to the graduate certificate even if you don’t have experience working in health care, providing that you have a bachelor’s degree in either allied health, the natural sciences, the social sciences or business/commerce.
+Yes, you are eligible to apply for admission to the graduate certificate even if you don’t have experience working in health care, provided that you have a bachelor’s degree in allied health, the natural sciences, the social sciences or business/commerce.

 Students with the following qualifications will be given admission preference: